-If you submitted a claim with AirHelp for a delayed or cancelled Primera Air flight, unfortunately that claim is no longer valid.
+If you submitted a claim for cancelled flight compensation with AirHelp for a delayed or cancelled Primera Air flight, unfortunately that flight claim is no longer valid.
 As Primera Air ceases operations, there is no-one for AirHelp to claim money back from.

 The exception is if your flight was operated by a different airline who had partnered with Primera Air.
 In that case, we’ll continue pursuing that partner airline for compensation passengers are owed.

 Flight delays happen, but that doesn’t mean you have to accept them.
 You may be entitled to as much as $700 in compensation if your flight has been delayed, cancelled, or overbooked within the last three years.